SAX for Pascal provides a specification, in the form of a set of

 Your client code receives a bunch of events that tell you the contents of the XML

 document.
-The main interface a SAX parser provides is IXMLReader
+The main interface a SAX parser provides is IXMLReader (in the

-SAX.pas
+SAX.pas unit).

 This interface allows an application to set and query features and properties in the parser,